Takashiidobe/notes/src/books/game-programming-patterns/bytecode.md

 ### How do instructions access the stack?

 Stack based VMs can only push and pop from the top of the stack.
-They can\'t read any other state.
+They can't read any other state.
 Register based VMs can dig into a specific register (location) and read the content of the instruction from there.

 - With a stack-based VM: